kevin-montrose/StackExchange.Redis/Docs/Profiling.md

 }
 ```

-This implementation will group all redis commands, including `async` ones, with the http request that initiated them.
+This implementation will group all redis commands, including `async/await`-ed ones, with the http request that initiated them.